-Because the proposed project does not provide for any physical changes outside of the Torres Martinez Tribe's reservation, it can be seen with certainty that there is no possibility that the proposed project may have a significant effect on the environment within the jurisdiction of the State of California.
+Because the proposed project does not provide for any physical changes outside of tribal lands, it can be seen with certainty that there is no possibility that the proposed project may have a significant effect on the off-reservation environment.
 Based on all these factors, the proposed project meets the CEQA "common sense" exemption.